-President, HRS Disaster Restoration; Haselden Executive Leadership Team Member
+President, HRS Restoration Services; Haselden Executive Leadership Team Member

 As Vice President in charge of Operations, Neil is responsible for the success of every Haselden project from inception through completion by overseeing our strategic initiatives of “Plan and Execute.”
 He helps ensure seamless transition between the preconstruction and construction phases of a project.
 Neil’s extensive and richly diverse construction portfolio is reinforced by more than 41 years of construction experience.
 His completed projects include complex infrastructure, residential, mixed-use, hotel / resort, and commercial and institutional projects, covering both new construction and renovations within occupied facilities.

 Jarrod is responsible for the overall management, project procurement, and operations supervision of Haselden’s On-Call and Self-Perform Divisions.
 He ensures that all Haselden systems, procedures, and policies are properly implemented in accordance with the requirements of the project.
 He provides oversight and aids in coordination of projects’ activities and goals to ensure the project is completed in accordance with owner objectives.

 Haselden Construction’s Board of Directors